Guide to Hertz Gold Plus Rewards Two-Pronged Points Expiration Policy Guide to Hertz Gold Plus Rewards Two-Pronged Points Expiration Policy

 Keeping Your Hertz Gold Plus Points Alive

 If you have Hertz Gold points that are about to expire due to 12 months of inactivity, your options are very limited.
-In a nutshell, you can only do one of two things:
+In a nutshell, you can only do one thing: Earn points on a completed rental (which must include a cash component) to reset your expiration clock.
+You earn 1 point per dollar spent on base rental fees.

 However, if your points are about to expire due to reaching their five-year lifespan, there is nothing you can do but use them.

-Keeping Track of Your Hertz Gold Plus Expiration
+Using AwardWallet To Keep Track of Your Hertz Points Expiration

 The best way to keep track of your Hertz Gold Plus expiration is through AwardWallet.
-Just connect your Hertz Gold Plus account to AwardWallet to get reminders in the months before your points are set to expire.
+Connect your Hertz Gold Plus account to AwardWallet to receive reminders in the months leading up to your points expiration.
 After the one-time setup, you won't have to worry about tracking your point expiration since AwardWallet will do that for you.

 Plus, AwardWallet will help you automatically track your car rentals in your AwardWallet Trips timeline.